DlyanRutter/text-twist/README.md

 # text-twist
-solves create all variations of a word jumble
+python file solves create all variations of a word jumble words zip is a zipped folder containing a list of all english words